refactoring-do/whatsapp-webhook/README.md

 3. Run the code

     ```sh
     node webhook.js
     ```

 4. Output

-    The server is listening on the provided port and ready to verify the WhatsApp Cloud API token and receive messages.
+    The server is now listening on the provided port and is ready to verify the WhatsApp Cloud API token and receive messages.

-## Debuggin
+## Debugging

+Follow these steps to debug the WhatsApp Cloud API Webhook:

-1. Install cloudflared CLI:
+1. Install Cloudflare's CLI `(cloudflared)`:

     ```sh
     brew install cloudflared
     ```

-2. Run instance with a Cloudflare tunnel:
+2. Run an instance with a Cloudflare tunnel:

     ```sh
     cloudflared tunnel --url localhost:3000
     ```

-3. Write message to the bot and wait for the webhook subscription.
+3. Send a message to the bot and wait for the webhook subscription.

 ### Credits

 This package has been inspired by the [official WhatsApp Cloud API for Node.js](https://github.com/WhatsApp/WhatsApp-Nodejs-SDK).
-A few improvements and facilities have been added.
+It includes several improvements and enhancements.

 Made with ❤️ by [Refactoring, SRL](https://refactoring.do)